 Finally, this is no time for impulsive business decisions.

 Take some time aside to reflect on how businesses, your business, in particular, can be more productive, streamlined, and efficient.

 Slow down.
-Keep moving forward your proactive hiring efforts and make sure you make the right, informed decisions on the growth and stabilization of your workforce.
+Keep moving forward with your proactive hiring efforts and make sure you make the right, informed decisions on the growth and stabilization of your workforce.

-Keep your construction executive search partner informed of your needs to strengthen your firm as there are many best in class professionals that are now seeking stability and an optimum cultural environment.
+Keep your construction executive search partner informed of your needs to strengthen your firm as there are many best-in-class professionals that are now seeking stability and an optimum cultural environment.